data-dot-all/dataall/pages/code.md

 New utilility methods or helpers should be under here unless it's a helper that is super specific to a module, then it can be in the same directory as the module under `helpers` or `utils` folder.

 ### jsconfig.json <a name="jsconfig"></a>
 The `jsconfig.json` file is used to configure aliases and React.js absolute imports.
-It reference the root folder (`baseUrl`) and map aliases or modules names to their respective paths relative to the root folder.
+It references the root folder (`baseUrl`) and map aliases or modules names to their respective paths relative to the root folder.
 ```
 {
   "compilerOptions": {